-Since this was just a Plain Jane Saturday morning revenue flight, we didn’t have a fancy send-off or water cannon salute.
-I counted four FAs serving the front cabin, and they came through during boarding to offer a pre-departure beverage of water or orange juice, and to confirm meal selections for breakfast.
+Since this was just a Plain Jane revenue flight, we didn’t have a fancy send-off or water cannon salute.
+The FAs offered a pre-departure beverage of water or orange juice during boarding, and confirmed meal selections for breakfast.

-I’d mentioned in my coach class review that yes, the 787 is a quiet airplane, at least from the Bob Uecker seats all the way back.
-Seat 4L is essentially directly in front of the engine (you’ll see what I mean below), so I was initially expecting the ride to be a little noisier.
+I mentioned in my prior review that yes, the 787 is whisper quiet, at least from the Bob Uecker seats.
+Seat 4L is essentially directly in front of the engine, so I expected a noisier ride.
 To my surprise, it was just as quiet up front as in the back.
-On the takeoff roll, the engines spool up with more of a “whoosh” then the roar you might be used to in an older plane like the MD-80.
+On the takeoff roll, the engines spool up with more of a “whoosh” then the roar on an older plane.
 For the first time in what seemed like forever, we had no bad weather in the vicinity of the Metroplex that morning, so there wasn’t much chop as we ascended – just some nice views of the Mid Cities before disappearing into the low overcast.

 Staring at an engine and the way-cool curved wing never gets old

-I spent the first little while as we were climbing playing around with the entertainment system to see what was in there.
+I spent the first few minutes on ascent playing around with the entertainment system.
 I stopped counting at 80 movies – I hadn’t even gotten to the “G”s – so I think it’s safe to say you can keep yourself entertained on a flight to Beijing or Buenos Aires.
 In addition to on-demand movies, there is a mediocre selection of syndicated TV programs and a decent selection of games.
 Most importantly, the game selection includes In-Flight Pac-Man.
 Yes, you heard that right – Pac-Man.
 Woot!

 One interesting feature is that the TV screen is duplicated on the handheld controller.
 As mentioned earlier, this comes in handy, as you don’t have to stretch to reach the screen to change the channel.
-My only complaint is that the touch screen on the controller is a little tough to modulate and slow to respond to touch commands.
+My only complaint is that the controller’s touch screen is a tough to modulate and slow to respond to commands.

-Of course, for die-hard avgeeks, there is the same flight map I talked about in my coach class review.
-If you’re a flight map kind of person, you probably share my consternation that it’s not possible to watch both the flight map and a TV show or movie at the same time.
+Of course, for die-hard avgeeks, you have the same flight map I talked about in my coach class review.
+If you’re a flight map kind of person like me, you probably hate that you can’t watch the map and TV at the same time.
 But a great feature of AA’s system is – you can now have your cake and eat it, too!
-There is an option to display a movie, TV show, or game on the main screen, but a miniature version of the flight map on the hand-held controller.
+There is an option to display a movie, TV show, or game on the main screen.
+However, a miniature version of the flight map remains on the hand-held controller.
 AA, avgeeks everywhere thank you.

 The seat itself looks narrow at the shoulders in lie-flat position.

 But I didn’t find it cramped at all, as the perceived narrowness seems to be an optical illusion.
-The tape measure showed seat width of slightly under 21 inches at the shoulders, and this was with me pretending to be tall by keeping my head all the way up on the headrest.
-I tend to be a side sleeper, and I didn’t feel the slightest bit uncomfortable lying down on my sides, either; in fact, there was still plenty of space to move around.
+The tape measure showed seat width of slightly under 21 inches at the shoulders.
+I’m usually a side sleeper, and I didn’t feel the slightest bit uncomfortable lying down on my sides, either; in fact, there was still plenty of space to move around.
 I’m thinking it should be plenty comfy for the long-haul flights the plane is designed for – it was certainly comfortable enough for lounging on this morning that started too early.